Ancient Greek philosophers first

 radioactive material from an installation.

-Barriers and Control covers events without any direct impact on people
+Radiological Barriers and Control covers events without any direct

-or the environment and only applies inside major facilities.
-It covers
+impact on people or the environment and only applies inside major

-unplanned high radiation levels and spread of significant quantities of
+facilities.
+It covers unplanned high radiation levels and spread of

-also covers events without any direct impact on people or the
+Defence-in-Depth also covers events without any direct impact on people

-environment, but for which the range of measures put in place to prevent
+or the environment, but for which the range of measures put in place to

 Glossary of Nuclear Science